 HTML with params

-Suppose you have an HTML template in the /resources/templates/theatre.html path.
+Now, suppose you have an HTML template at /resources/templates/theater.html.

 <!DOCTYPE html>